Update 4/25/18: IV. H. Forfeit Notification

 4. If minimum # of players is not met at game start time, the game clock will start, and if the team does not meet the required number of players by 10 minutes into the game, game will be recorded as a forfeit.
 The game MUST start as soon as 5 players are present; a team may not delay the start of play to wait for additional players to show up after the game start time.

 D. PLAYER EQUIPMENT

 1. Players must dress in matching jerseys.

 2. Shin guards are mandatory and must be totally covered by socks.

-3. Molded cleats, turf shoes, or flat-soled soccer shoes may be worn (no studded or screw-in shoes).
+3. Molded cleats, turf shoes, or flat-soled soccer shoes may be worn (no metal of any kind, no studded or screw-in shoes).